Graphical Negative Multinomial and Multinomial Models with Dirichlet-type priors: Introduction

-The paper is organized as follows: In Section \ref{sec:org2cca608}, we introduce necessary definitions and notations for graph theory and graph Markov distributions.
-In particular, in its second part, we define graph polynomials $\Delta_G$ and $\delta_G$.
+The paper is organized as follows: In Section \ref{sec:org2cca608}, we introduce necessary definitions and notation for graph theory and graph Markov distributions.
+In particular, in its second part, we define graph polynomials $\Delta_G$ and $\delta_G$ and graph multinomial coefficients.
 These polynomials are fundamental objects for the models we introduce and analyze in the paper.
-In Section \ref{sec:orgce3b2b0}, we define graph negative multinomial and graph multinomial models and discuss their properties.
+In Section \ref{sec:orgce3b2b0}, we define graph negative multinomial and multinomial graph models and discuss their properties.
 Section \ref{sec:org7b431d8} provides probabilistic interpretations of these models.
 We introduce graphical Dirichlet-type laws and analyze their properties in Section \ref{sec:orge36368d}.
-In Section \ref{six} we introduce our Bayesian models by imposing graph Dirichlet laws as priors for parameters of graph negative multinomial and graph multinomial models; in particular we prove the conjugacy and hyper Markov properties.
-Characterizations of prior distributions through hyper Markov properties are given in Section \ref{sec:Charact}, while Section \ref{sec:appl} adapts a natural model selection procedure for the $G$-Dirichlet negative multinomial model.
+In Section \ref{six} we introduce our Bayesian models by imposing graph Dirichlet laws as priors for parameters of graph negative multinomial and graph multinomial models; in particular, we prove the conjugacy and hyper Markov properties.
+Characterizations of graphical Dirichlet distributions by respective versions of the neutrality (independence) property are given in Section \ref{sec:org9c216d9}, where we also relate these results to uniqueness of priors for graph (negative) multinomial models with strong hyper Markov properties.
 All proofs are gathered in Section \ref{sec:org27fcc87}.